KPMcDonough49/dsc-phase-1-project/README.md

 ![Profitbale Directors](Visualizations/Director_profitability.png)

 After subsetting the data to include movies from our specified genres, we identified the directors that, on average create the highest-earning movies.
 The chart above gives us the 10 directors who have the highest grossing Action/Adventure/Family/Animation/Musical Movies.
-We think Microsoft should higher one of these individuals to direct their first movie because they all have a proven track record.
+We think Microsoft should hire one of these individuals to direct their first movie because they all have a proven track record.

 ![Profitable Actors](Visualizations/Actor_profitability.png)